-- Issue: Robert Baldwin PS (ERA 119) and W.I.
-Dick PS (ERA 119) are approaching Total Capacity with the development of Milton Heights.
-Students residing in near Bruce Trail PS catchment, are directed to Martin Street (east of Fourth Line) (ERA 120). - Proposed Action: initiate a boundary review to provide enrolment relief to Robert Baldwin PS and W. I. Dick PS and to integrate students in Milton Heights and ERA 120 to schools closer to their community.
-Target Year: TBD
+Issue: Robert Baldwin PS (ERA 119) and W.I.
+Dick PS (ERA 119) are

+Martin Street (east of Fourth Line) (ERA 120).

+Proposed Action: Initiate a boundary review to provide enrolment relief to Robert Baldwin PS and W. I. Dick PS and to integrate students in Milton Heights and ERA 120 to schools closer to their community.
+English and French Immersion program distribution will be examined.